Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 The next day, Zimmerman sends Wheeler a draft of her story, which is to run initially on the network's website.
 It includes no quotes from Wheeler.

-On the evening of May 14, Butowsky leaves a voicemail for Wheeler raising the stakes by invoking the White House and saying "let's close this deal."
+On the evening of May 14, Butowsky leaves a voicemail for Wheeler raising the stakes by invoking the White House and saying, "Let's close this deal."

 A bit later that night, at 9:10 p.m., Butowsky texts Wheeler, according to Wheeler's suit: "Not to add any more pressure but the president just read the article.
 He wants the article out immediately.
 It's now all up to you.
 But don't feel the pressure."

-As the night before the story is aired progresses, Butowsky is awake, online, and anticipating what is to unfold in a few short hours.
+As the night before the story is aired progresses, Butowsky is awake, online and anticipating what is to unfold in a few short hours.

 Butowsky sends an email to Fox News producers and hosts coaching them on how to frame the Rich story, according to the lawsuit.
-Recipients included Fox & Friends hosts, Steve Doocy, Ainsley Earhardt and Brian Kilmeade, among others.
+Recipients included Fox & Friends hosts, Steve Doocy, Ainsley Earhardt and Brian Kilmeade.

-"I'm actually the one who's been putting this together but as you know, I keep my name out of things because I have no credibility," Butowsky wrote, as reflected in the Wheeler suit.
+"I'm actually the one who's been putting this together but as you know, I keep my name out of things because I have no credibility," Butowsky writes, as reflected in the Wheeler suit.
 "One of the big conclusions we need to draw from this is that the Russians did not hack our computer systems and ste[a]l emails and there was no collusion" between "Trump and the Russians."

-The night before the story ran and the day of the story itself, Butowsky coached Wheeler on what to say on the air: "[T]he narrative in the interviews you might use is that you and [Fox News reporter Malia Zimmerman's] work prove that the Russians didn't hack into the DNC and steal the emails and impact our elections."
-In another text; "If you can, try to highlight this puts the Russian hacking story to rest."
+The night before the story ran and the day of the story itself, Butowsky coaches Wheeler on what to say on the air: "[T]he narrative in the interviews you might use is that you and [Fox News reporter Malia Zimmerman's] work prove that the Russians didn't hack into the DNC and steal the emails and impact our elections."
+In another text, he writes: "If you can, try to highlight this puts the Russian hacking story to rest."

 Fox goes with the story